INF 1005 Information Workshop: Futures Thinking

 - an effective in-class presentation and discussion of key elements of the scenario analysis that has been undertaken by the group.

 ARL (Association of Research Libraries).
 (2010).
 The ARL 2030 Scenarios: A User's Guide for Research Libraries.
 Washington, DC: Association of Research Libraries.
-[Full-text from ERIC]
+[Full-text ERIC link]

 Chermack, T. J. (2011).
 Scenario planning in organizations: How to create, use, and assess scenarios.
 San Francisco, CA: Berrett-Koehler Publishers.
 [Preview]